-Threats: Several factors have contributed to the decline of A. boreas and other montane amphibians in western North America, including the damaging effects of increased ultraviolet (UV-B) light on embryos; acidification and heavy-metal contamination of water, habitat destruction and degradation, such as may result from water, minerals, and livestock management, road construction, timber and fire management, recreation; impact of introduced trout; infectious fungal disease; pathogen-induced mortality resulting from suppressed immune systems caused by some undetermined environmental stressors; climate change; predation, and life history characteristics (Hammerson 1999; Carey 2005).
+Threats: Several factors have potentially contributed to the decline of A. boreas and other montane amphibians in western North America, including the damaging effects of increased ultraviolet (UV-B) light on embryos; acidification and heavy-metal contamination of water, habitat destruction and degradation, such as may result from water, minerals, and livestock management, road construction, timber and fire management, and recreation; impact of introduced trout; infectious fungal disease; pathogen-induced mortality resulting from suppressed immune systems caused by some undetermined environmental stressors; climate change; predation, and life history characteristics (Hammerson 1999; Carey 2005).
 A combination of these factors is likely involved in dieoffs of the Boreal Toad.
 However the chytridiomycete fungus (Batrachochytrium dendrobatidis) has been implicated in mass dieoffs and significant population declines of the species in Colorado (Muths et al. 2003).
 Christman (2006) reported the presence of B. dendrobatidis in the Chorus Frog, (Pseudacris maculata) at Canjilon Lakes - a site historically occupied by A. boreas.
+A subsequent study found P. maculata subject to infection by the fungus within the region (Voyles 2015).
+Finally, any resource management activities that degrade alpine wetlands will negatively affect breeding habitat for Boreal Toads.